conor-hw/nx-nest-project/hw-docs/introduction.md

    - NextJS frontend
    - Shopify integration
    - Mikro-ORM for database management
-   - Support for both Online and Offline Shopify
+   - Support for both Online and Offline